You can search the web to find a provider near you.

 • Directly over thyroid tissue

-One should wait at least seven days after having a cortisone shot.
-Since they both suppress the prostaglandin E-2 (has a hormone-like effect to promote inflammation in its local area)
+One should wait at least seven days after having a cortisone (corticosteroid / steroid) shot.
+Since both steroids and Class 4 laser therapy suppress prostaglandin E-2 (which otherwise has a hormone-like effect to promote inflammation in its local area)

 Light sensitive medication may be affected by laser therapy.

-Class IV therapy lasers are safe to use over metal implants.
+Class 4 therapy lasers are safe to use over metal implants.
 Tissue warming occurs from the outside-in.

 FDA and safety

-A Class IV therapy laser is used by someone trained to understand and practise safety precautions for handling this powerful device.
+A Class 4 therapy laser is used by someone trained to understand and practise safety precautions for handling this powerful device.

 The FDA also requires that one person be designated as the "Laser Safety Officer" for the treatment facility.